Manny2014/vm2docker/manny/resources/vm2docker/experiments/00-SingleVM-Mac.md

 #### Issues
 - Internal server kept crashing
 - Decided that fixing that was not in scope and should move on to AWS EC2.
+- Mounting the tmp dir got further against the EC2 instance but it essentially killed docker.
+Could not stop the container.

 ##### [Back-to-Index](../../../00-Index.md)